Go apprentice

-A go apprentice insei (院生, insei) is a student learning to play Go at an institution, typically with the aim of becoming a professional player.
+A go apprentice (院生, insei) is a student learning to play Go at an institution, typically with the aim of becoming a professional player.
 In Japan, such a student is called an insei (literally, "institution student").
 Institutions for insei include the Nihon Ki-in (Japanese Go Association) and the Kansai Ki-in (Kansai Go Association).
-The equivalent of Go insei in Korea is "Yeon gu saeng", read "Ken kyū sei" in Japanese and "Yán jiū shēng" (硏究生, also meaning "graduate student") in Chinese.
+The equivalent of Go insei in Korea is yeongusaeng, read kenkyūsei in Japanese and yánjiūshēng (研究生, also meaning "graduate student") in Chinese.

 Qualifications and study

 In Japan, once a year 3 or 4 apprentices who qualify in a yearly tournament become professional players.

 East Asian players are required to become a professional before the age of 18 while studying as insei, but foreigners have the chance up to the age of about 30.

 To become an insei, a person requires a professional to sponsor them, and an application to the Nihon Ki-in.
 There is no official way to contact a professional for sponsorship.

 While insei, many people live with their professional sponsor, who tutors and supports them.
 Some insei just visit their professional sponsor several times a week.
 The professional sponsor acts as a mentor for the insei.